U.S. states file updated antitrust complaint against Alphabet's Google

 The lawsuit also highlights Google's use of a secret program dubbed "Project Bernanke" in 2013 that used bidding data to give its own ad-buying an advantage.
 For example, in a 2015 iteration of the program, Google allegedly dropped the second-highest bids from publishers' auctions, accumulated money into a pool and then spent that money to inflate only the bids belonging advertisers who used the company's Google Ads.
 They otherwise would have likely lost the auctions, the states alleged.

+A Google spokesperson said the lawsuit mischaracterizes one of the improvements the firm has made to optimize advertisers' bids.

+"Just because (Texas) Attorney General (Ken) Paxton asserts something doesn’t make it true.
+This lawsuit is riddled with inaccuracies," the statement said.

-Neither Alphabet nor the Texas Attorney General's office responded immediately to requests for comment on the lawsuit.
+The Texas attorney general's office did not response to requests for comment on the lawsuit.

 BREAKINGVIEWS-Google’s worst case is U.S. courts copying Europe